MikeJaredS/hermiter/README.md

 `hermiter` is an R package that facilitates the estimation of the full probability density function, cumulative distribution function and quantile function using Hermite series based estimators.
-The package is applicable to streaming, batch and grouped data.
+The package is applicable to streaming (sequential), batch and grouped data.
 The core methods of the package are written in C++ for speed.

 These estimators are particularly useful in the sequential setting (both stationary and non-stationary data streams).
 In addition, they are useful in